koderAP/TradingStratergiesBasic/README.md

 # Algorithmic Trading Strategies Report

-In this report, we analyze the performance of various algorithmic trading strategies implemented and backtested on historical stock data.
+We analyzed the performance of various algorithmic trading strategies implemented and backtested on historical stock data.
 Each strategy aims to generate buy or sell signals based on specific market conditions and indicators.

 # Algorithmic Trading Strategies

-In this subtask, we implemented various trading strategies and backtested them on historical data.
-Each strategy aims to generate buy or sell signals based on specific conditions observed in the price series of a stock.
-We covered momentum-based strategies, trend-based strategies, strategies using technical indicators, linear regression strategy, and mean-reverting pairs trading strategy.

-## Key Insights

 ### Momentum-Based Strategies